accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 ### R

 #### Replacement mechanism (enhanced contrast)
-Method that allows the user to obtain a version of the document with sufficient contrast.
+Method that allows the user to get a version of the document with sufficient contrast.

 The alternative version can be offered in the form of a document in office formats (DOCX, ODT, PDF) or HTML.